hamgod420/dlr-archive/README.md

 # Nimbus Production

-In your root folder with the docker files open a terminal and run these commands:
+In your root folder with the docker files open a new terminal and run these commands:

 ```
+docker compose down

 docker login harbor.fa-services.intra.dlr.de
 ```
 Enter your username and CLI secret which can be found in your profile in [Harbor](https://harbor.fa-services.intra.dlr.de/)